10 Easy Pieces: Canning Essentials by

-There's a surfeit of late summer fruit out there, so let's get canning.
-Come January, you will open a jar of jam and thank us for nudging you:
+There’s a surfeit of fruit out there, so let’s get canning.
+Come January, you will open a jar that tastes like summer and thank us for nudging you:

 Above: Do you need a million-zillion special tools and gadgets to get started?
 Of course not.
 A basic equipment list includes jars, a canner and canning strainer to hold the jars in place (for stovetop canning), tongs, a funnel, and a nice skinny spatula for scraping down the inside of bowls and jars.
 Supplement as you see fit.
 Image via Food in Jars.